jackson-family/he-gave-me-my-ears/content/2012-10-18-day-0-williams-perspective.md

 knowing what the next few days and months would hold.

-But mostly I was happy, and proud of Rebecca for having the courage to take a step into the silence so she can eventually hear better.
+But mostly I was happy, and proud of Rebecca for having the courage to take a step into the silence, so she can eventually hear better.

 Dr. Slater told me a nurse would come get me in about thirty minutes when Rebecca started to wake up, so I waited some more.
 I eventually got to go back